You can approach your bicep workouts from many directions. Find out how to do lateral bicep curls and whether they are a good idea.

 Muscles worked with lateral bicep curls

-One downside of lateral bicep curls with weights like dumbbells is that the range of motion under tension is relatively low.
-If you go further than vertical with your forearms, gravity starts to help.
+One important downside of lateral bicep curls with more traditional weights like dumbbells is that your muscles only go through a small range of motion under tension.

 Lateral bicep curl benefits

 Lateral bicep curls are not the number one exercise out there but doing them can still offer positive effects.
 These are mostly similar to what you would get from other bicep exercises but to a lesser extent.

 More specifically, a few benefits of lateral bicep curls include:

 - Stronger biceps: By doing lateral bicep curls with enough resistance, repetitions, and sets, you can grow and strengthen your biceps.

 - Better deltoid endurance: Raising your upper arms like this for extended amounts of time can improve muscle endurance in your deltoids.
 This could make certain daily activities more convenient.